 Gathering accurate data about the number of people experiencing street homelessness is essential to informing the best way to target resources to those who need the most support.

-The NSW Government has committed to undertaking annual street counts of people experiencing street homelessness to deliver more regular data on our progress towards achieving the Premier’s Priority target.
-Street counts help foster local collaboration and inform local approaches to prevention, housing options and post-crisis support.
+The NSW Government undertakes annual street counts of people experiencing street homelessness.
+As well as providing a snap shot of where people are sleeping rough across the State, street counts help foster local collaboration and inform approaches to prevention, housing options and post-crisis support.

-Over 150 organisations participated in the street counts, and over 300 either participated in the counts or were consulted during the planning phase.
+Over 300 local organisations either consulted in the planning phase or participated in the delivery of street counts.
 Partners included Community Housing Providers, local councils and Specialist Homelessness Services, as well Aboriginal organisations, Local Health Districts, local community groups, and Police.

 Past street count results

-For more information about the 2021 street count results, please refer to the 2021 Street Count Technical Paper.
+For more information about previous street counts, please refer to the following Technical Papers: